 Matthew Henry wrote, “Those are best able to speak of the power of divine grace who have themselves experienced it.”

 Christians who look to their own power to change the world are going to be disappointed.
 Instead, let us seek God’s will, follow His direction, and boldly ask Him to change the hearts of those He loves.
 Don’t be afraid to use that power for His plan.
-He can heal the sick, part the waters, send holy fire, and far more than we can even imagine.
+He can heal the sick, part the waters, send holy fire, and achieve far more than we can even imagine.
 That power hasn’t changed since the times of Elijah and Elisha, so let’s open our eyes to what He is doing, and ask Him to do ever more for His glory.